- Buitenkant Street, opposite the Grand Parade, Cape Town

 - Tel: +27 (0)21 467 7223

 - Children under 5 years free 5 to 18 years R15 (Sunday R10)

 - SA students R15 (Sunday R10); SA pensioners R15 (Sunday R10)

 William Fehr Collection at the Castle of Good Hope

-Due to restoration and renovation at the Castle of Good Hope, the following Iziko Museum spaces at the Castle will be closed for 3-4 months until June 2015:
+Due to restoration and renovation at the Castle of Good Hope, the following Iziko Museum spaces at the Castle will be closed until further notice.

 - The Secunde’s House.

 - The Granary which houses the exhibition Fired: an exhibition of South African Ceramics.